 To solve this problem, we have developed a new approach that corrects background automatically according to the selected ROI.
 We call it Smart Background Correction.
 This approach ties together background correction and ROI selection into a single step.
 Previously, we recommended using presets to correct background as a simplest and the most efficient way to do it.
 With presets, background was corrected for the whole image.
 Then, users were selecting ROI and performing calculations of coefficients.
 Different areas of the image, however, have varying biological properties and therefore different backgrounds.
-With the new approach, background is corrected specifically for the selected ROI considering its properties.
+Correcting image background uniformly and then selecting ROI on image is, therefore, not the ideal solution.
+With the new approach, background is corrected specifically for the selected ROI considering its unique properties.
 Correction is performed differently depending on selected ROI, but using the same algorithm to ensure comparability of results.
 This represents a major improvement in reliability of colocalization analysis as well as simplifies its workflow.

 A very smart algorithm within CoLocalizer will first set the initial threshold, then calculate the mean intensity values of image’s foreground versus its background, and, finally, figure out separate threshold values for different channels optimal for a particular selected ROI.